Casey O'Neill: Ultimate Fighting Championship

-In her UFC debut, O'Neill won with a second-round knockout victory over Shana Dobson at UFC Fight Night: Blaydes vs. Lewis on 20 February 2021.
+In her UFC debut, O'Neill won with a second-round knockout victory over Shana Dobson at UFC Fight Night 185 on 20 February 2021.

-O'Neill faced Lara Procópio on 19 June 2021 at UFC on ESPN: The Korean Zombie vs. Ige.
+O'Neill faced Lara Procópio on 19 June 2021 at UFC on ESPN 25.
 She won the bout after choking Procópio unconscious in the third round via rear-naked choke.

-O'Neill faced Antonina Shevchenko on 2 October 2021 at UFC Fight Night: Santos vs. Walker.
+O'Neill faced Antonina Shevchenko on 2 October 2021 at UFC Fight Night 193.
 She won the fight via technical knockout in round two.
 This win earned her the Performance of the Night award.

 O'Neill faced Roxanne Modafferi on 12 February 2022 at UFC 271.
 She won the fight via split decision.
 19 out of 19 media outlets scored the fight for O'Neill.
 Judge Robert Alexander, who scored the fight 29-28 for Modafferi, received criticism for his scorecard.
 Michael Bisping, as part of the live commentary team for the broadcast, said "I don't think [Alexander] should be judging MMA.
 That judge does not know what he's looking at."

 O'Neill was scheduled to face Jessica Eye on 2 July 2022 at UFC 276.
 However, O'Neill withdrew in late April due to torn ACL and was replaced by Maycee Barber.

 O'Neill faced Jennifer Maia on 18 March 2023 at UFC 286.
 She lost the fight via unanimous decision.

 O'Neill was scheduled to face Viviane Araújo on 9 September 2023 at UFC 293.
 However, O'Neill pulled out in early August due to injury and Araújo was rebooked for a new bout.

 O'Neill faced Ariane Lipski on 16 December 2023 at UFC 296.
 She lost the fight via an armbar submission in the second round.

 O'Neill was scheduled to face Tereza Bledá on 17 August 2024, at UFC 305.
 However, Bledá withdrew for unknown reasons and was replaced by Luana Santos.
 O'Neill defeated Santos by unanimous decision.
+Following this bout, O'Neill suffered a knee injury that sidelined her for almost two years.

+O'Neill faced Gabriella Fernandes on 28 March 2026 at UFC Fight Night 271.
+She won the fight by technical knockout in the first round.

+O'Neill faced Eduarda Moura on 19 September 2026 at UFC 331.
+She won the fight via an armbar submission in the first round.
+This fight earned her a $100,000 Performance of the Night award.